barryclark/jekyll-now/about.md

 ### More Information

-I have some programming experience with R, Stata in classes, and Python, Java by myself.
+I have learned programming with R, Stata, and also have a little bit of experience with Python, Java.
 I would like to make friends with those who are also beginners in programming.
 We could accompany each other to learn step by step.

 ### Contact me